F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

          "schemaMinimum": "1.2.3"
       }

-7. Copy one of the example declarations which best matches the configuration you want to use.
-There are additional examples in the individual provider sections :ref:`aws`, :ref:`gcp` and :ref:`azure` as well as the :ref:`example-declarations` section.

 7. Copy one of the example declarations that best matches the configuration you want to use.
 There are additional examples in the individual provider sections for :ref:`aws`, :ref:`gcp`, and :ref:`azure` as well as the :ref:`example-declarations` section.